BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 7. data_average_total.csv
 8. data_average.csv

+These files are saved in the directory "csv_files"

 ## Plot standard correlation plots

 Execute the script "plot_correlation.py", for example by terminal:

 $ python plot_correlation.py

+The script generates several figures which are saved in the directory "plot_correlations".